Weird-Ghosts/vault/content/2.insights/basic-market-analysis.md

 Like all your studio and marketing tasks, this isn't a one-and-done thing.
 You'll want to keep your spreadsheet current (set a reminder to do a review every couple of months).
 And keep an eye out for new games, changes in pricing strategies, and trends around your genre's market.

-If you have any suggestions about improving this guide or the template, please [get in touch with us](mailto:hello@weirdghosts.ca)!
+If you have any suggestions about improving this guide or the template, please [get in touch with us](mailto:hello@weirdghosts.ca).
+Or better yet, hit that "Edit this page on GitHub" button at the bottom of the page.

 - - -
-## Resources
+**Resources**
 - [GameDiscoverCo newsletter](https://gamediscover.co/)
 - [How to Market a Game](https://howtomarketagame.com/)

-## Tools
+**Tools**
 - [Steam Hype Chart](https://plus.gamediscover.co/hype/) (requires Pro GameDiscoverCo account)
 - [SteamDB](https://steamdb.info/)
 - [Steam Revenue Calculator](https://steam-revenue-calculator.com/)